Fernando-Urbano/cs50w/django/django.md

 ]
 ```

-It is composed of the path of the url and and the function that is called.
+It is composed of the path of the url and the function that is called.
 Finally, we use a name as well to reference it later.

 Finally, we do the same in the project `urls.py` which already has a admin.site.urls: